-If you need further assistance, please contact the Québec City Comiccon Privacy Department either by mail at 1418 Pierce Street, Montreal (Quebec) H3H 2K2, or by email.
+If you need further assistance, please contact the Québec City Comiccon Privacy Department either by mail at 320-55, Louvain W., Montréal (Québec) H2N 1A4, or by email.

 Please note that both the English and French versions of our Anti-Spam Commitment have equal legal value.